-Based on creator conversations, a major frustration of our community is the bidding process and confusion around what to include in your campaign application.
+Based on creator conversations, a major frustration of our community is the charging fee process and confusion around what to include in your campaign application.
 The hard part about this is that campaigns come in all shapes and sizes.
 There is no one size fits all answer to improving your acceptance rate, but there are a few steps you can take to put your best foot forward.

 photo credit: @jasminedustin for el Jimador Tequila

 1. Read every detail of the brief closely

 First things first.
 When checking out if a campaign is right for you, read the brief closely before applying to a gig.
 Too often we have to decline applications based on creator eligibility.
 Carefully review the location, age, and gender preferences for a campaign to determine if you’re the right fit.

 The brief tells you everything you need to know about a project: the requirements, do’s and don’ts, a style guide, and much more.
 Make sure that you’re ready to agree to all the project details, the requirements, project timeline, and that your profile matches the “Gig Availability” section before you apply.

 Not interested in a gig based on the brief?
 You can remove the gig from your Latest Gigs page by selecting “Not Interested.”
 Then, let us know why you’re passing on the gig.
 This will give us more information on how to match you with the right brands moving forward.

 2. Ensure your aesthetic matches the brand’s